nucleuscloud/neosync/docs/protos/typescript.md

 ## Introduction

 The Neosync Typescript SDK is publicly available and can be added to any TS/JS-based project.
+With the Neosync Typescript SDK, you can:

+1. Anonymize structured data and generate synthetic data
+2. Anonymize free-form text data
+3. Create resources in Neosync such as Jobs, Connections, Transformers and more

+## Installation

 This package supports both ES-Modules and CommonJS.

 The correct entrypoint will be chosen based on using `import` or `require`.

 The `tsup` package is used to generated the distributed code.

-Neosync's Dashboard App is the primary user of the TS SDK today, and can be used as a reference for examples of how to use the SDK.

-## Installation

 ```sh
 npm install @neosync/sdk